mmbman/Katagiri/1984-05-22-Awakening-of-Faith-Talk-12.md

 #### 05:18

-Yesterday I mentioned the *tathagatagarbha* is not the same as the truth itself.
+Yesterday I mentioned the *tathāgatagarbha* is not the same as the truth itself.
 The truth is exactly truth.
 I think we have learned [this] before... look at page 32, “The Mind in Terms of the Absolute”. [...]
 This section explains the absolute.
 You should understand the truth like this.

 The first line: